evaplusai/mlops3/README.md

 It will go in 4 stages:

 ### 1. Stage - Kick-Starting
-This will leberage best practices to establish project structure, dependancies management and data versioning.
+This will leverage best practices to establish project structure, dependancies management and data versioning.

 ### 2. Stage - Model Pipeline and Reproducing
 Create reproducable pipelines, version model artifacts and storage